edahelsinki/slise/README.md

 # SLISE

 R implementation of the SLISE algorithm.
+The SLISE algorithm can be used for both robust regression and to explain outcomes from black box models.
 For more details see the paper:
 >"Sparse Robust Regression for Explaining Classifiers" (2019)
 > by A. Björklund, A. Henelius, E. Oikarinen, K. Kallonen, and K. Puolamäki